makingdevices/RHT-device/README.md

 <!-- GETTING STARTED -->

 ## Build one
-NOT RECOMMENDED AS THE DEVICE IS UNDER DEVELOPMENT
+Documentation is being updated.

-1. Get the gerber files for the latest version: [V0.1](https://github.com/makingdevices/RHT-device/tree/main/Gerber/RHT-Device-v0.1.zip)
+1. Get the gerber files for the latest version: [V1.0](https://github.com/makingdevices/RHT-device/tree/main/Gerber/Gerber_v1.0.zip)
 2. Send them to a PCB manufacturer ([Our Sponsor is PCBWAY][sponsor-url])

 <p align="right">(<a href="#readme-top">back to top</a>)</p>